Miranda Lambert Throws Shade At Blake Shelton During ACMs Performance As He Attends With Gwen Stefani

 Most recently last April, The Inquisitr reported that Shelton was accused of calling out his ex on social media by tweeting about “karma” after it was confirmed that Lambert was dating her now former boyfriend Evan Felker, who was alleged to have been married at the time they got together.

 “Been taking the high road for a long time… I almost gave up.
-But I can finally see something on the horizon up there!!” he tweeted at the time, adding, “Wait!!
+But I can finally see something on the horizon up there!!” he tweeted at the time.
+“Wait!!
 Could it be?!
 Yep!!
-It’s karma!!”.
+It’s karma!!”

 He then also retweeted some responses from fans, including one that used the title of Gwen Stefani’s most recent album, This Is What The Truth Feels Like.

 Shelton never officially confirmed if his tweet was directed at Lambert, but told Entertainment Tonight at the time, “If it was meant for people to know exactly what it meant, it wouldn’t have been so cryptic, but I can tell you it’s been, actually, very entertaining to watch the world run with it and assume what they think it’s about.”